minibolt-guide/.github/profile/README.md

 ---

-<h3 align="left"> The MiniBolt Guide is available on GitHub Pages
+<h3 align="left"> The MiniBolt Guide is available on GitBook

 https://minibolt.info